Construction-technical stimulation for

 approaches must be taken in the construction sector

 In analogy to the functional principle of a thermos I suggest the construction of static load-bearing wall elements.
+Only by means of two wafer-thin silvery glasses and a little vacuum does the coffee stay hot until the next day, because the different wavelengths represent a physically insurmountable wall to each other.

 The thin MLI foils used in space travel under vacuum also replace the storage mass and all insulating materials used in buildings.
 In space, these films actually preserve much higher temperature differences than they do on Earth.